The best 10-day Italy itinerary

 Rise early on day three to transfer to Florence pronto — you'll want to max out your time in this splendid Renaissance city of art.

 Here’s a run-down of the attractions I decided to focus on in Florence.
-We suggest making the effort to get up early to bypass the biggest crowds, especially if you plan to visit its best museums, which we heartily recommend you do.
+We suggest making the effort to get up early to bypass the biggest crowds, especially if you plan to visit its best museums of Florence, which we heartily recommend you do.

 Officially called Santa Maria del Fiore, Florence’s cathedral is the city’s defining landmark, partly thanks to the fact that its huge red dome can be seen from pretty much anywhere in town.